GHOSTWORKS MARINE, INC.

 We use information that we collect about you or that you provide to us, including any Personal Information, for one or more of the following purposes:

-In any other way we may describe and for which we obtain your consent when you provide the information and you give your
+- In any other way we may describe and for which we obtain your consent when you provide the information and you give your consent.

 We use log file information to: (a) remember information so that you will not have to re-enter it during your visit or the next time you visit the Site; (b) monitor the effectiveness of our Site and services; (c) monitor aggregate metrics such as total number of visitors, traffic, and demographic patterns; (d) diagnose or fix technology problems reported by our users or engineers that are associated with certain IP addresses; and, (e) help you efficiently access your information after you sign in.
 We may use the information we have collected from you to enable us to display advertisements to our advertisers’ target audiences.
 Even though we do not disclose your Personal Information for these purposes without your consent, if you click on or otherwise interact with an advertisement, the advertiser may assume that you meet its target criteria.